 Owing to increases in greenhouse gasses in the atmosphere, the oceans have been warming for decades, storing about 91% of the energy gained by Earth’s climate system from 1971–2018 (IPCC 2021).
-Oceans expansion from warming accounted for about 50% of the increase in global average sea level from 1971 to 2018 (IPCC 2021).
+Ocean thermal expansion from warming accounted for about 50% of the increase in global average sea level from 1971 to 2018 (IPCC 2021).
 This warming, while surface intensified, has also been observed from 4000 to 6000 m in the coldest, densest bottom waters that sink from the surface to the abyss around Antarctica (Purkey and Johnson 2010).
 Regional climate patterns such as ENSO effect changes in ocean heating through air-sea heat flux and wind-driven thermocline depth variations.
 The overall warming trend has become increasingly widespread with time (Johnson and Lyman 2020).
 This trend has increased the frequency and intensity of marine heat waves (Laufkötter et al. 2020).
 Additionally, warmer upper ocean waters can drive stronger hurricanes (Goni et al. 2009).
-Ocean warming has also been shown to increase rates of melting of ice sheet outlet glaciers around Greenland (Castro de la Guardia et al. 2015) and Antarctica (Schmidtko et al. 2014).
+Ocean warming has also been shown to increase melting rates of ice sheet outlet glaciers around Greenland (Castro de la Guardia et al. 2015) and Antarctica (Schmidtko et al. 2014).

 Maps of annual (Fig. 3.4) upper (0–700 m) ocean heat content anomaly (OHCA) relative to a 1993–2021 baseline mean are generated from a combination of in situ ocean temperature data and satellite altimetry data following Willis et al. (2004), but using Argo (Riser et al. 2016) data downloaded from an Argo Global Data Assembly Centre in January 2022.
 Near-global average seasonal temperature anomalies (Fig. 3.5) versus pressure from Argo data (Roemmich and Gilson 2009, updated) since 2004 and in situ global estimates of OHCA (Fig. 3.6) for three pressure layers (0–700 m, 700–2000 m, and 2000–6000 m) from five different research groups are also discussed.

 La Niña conditions existed from August 2020 through May 2021, and then again from August 2021 through at least December 2021.
-Thus, the 2021 – 2020 difference of 0–700-m OHCA (Fig. 3.4b) in the tropical Pacific is much like that for 2020 – 2019 (Johnson et al. 2021), showing a continued increase in the western tropical Pacific and a continued decrease in the central to eastern equatorial Pacific.
-This pattern exists because anomalously strong easterly trade winds (see Fig. 3.13a) associated with La Niña drive anomalous westerly surface currents on the equator (see Figs. 3.18 and 3.19b–d) linked to a shoaling of the equatorial thermocline in the central and eastern equatorial Pacific and a deepening of the western tropical Pacific warm pool, which also shifts warm anomalies from the 0–100 dbar down to 100–400 dbar in the global average (Fig. 3.5a).
-As a result of these prolonged La Niña conditions, the 2021 anomalies (Fig. 3.4a) in the equatorial Pacific are negative in the east and positive in the west, with a remarkable warm band extending east-southeastward from Papua New Guinea to well east of Tahiti.
-Outside of the tropics, higher 2021 – 2020 difference values exist in the centers of the North and South Pacific basins, with some lower values in the eastern portions of the basins consistent with a continued intensified negative phase of the PDO index in 2021 (see Section 3.1).
+Thus, the 2021 minus 2020 difference of 0–700-m OHCA (Fig. 3.4b) in the tropical Pacific is much like that for 2020 minus 2019 (Johnson et al. 2021), showing a continued increase in the western tropical Pacific and a continued decrease in the central to eastern equatorial Pacific.
+This pattern exists because anomalously strong easterly trade winds (see Fig. 3.13a) associated with La Niña drive anomalous westward surface currents on the equator (see Figs. 3.18 and 3.19b–d) linked to a shoaling of the equatorial thermocline in the central and eastern equatorial Pacific and a deepening of the western tropical Pacific warm pool, which also shifts warm anomalies from 0–100 dbar down to 100–400 dbar in the global average (Fig. 3.5a).
+As a result of these prolonged La Niña conditions, the 2021 upper ocean heat content anomalies (Fig. 3.4a) in the equatorial Pacific are negative in the east and positive in the west, with a remarkable warm band extending east-southeastward from Papua New Guinea to well east of Tahiti.
+Outside of the tropics, higher 2021 minus 2020 differences exist in the centers of the North and South Pacific basins, with some lower values in the eastern portions of the basins consistent with a continued intensified negative phase of the PDO index in 2021 (see Section 3b).
 The center of the Pacific sector of the Southern Ocean cooled from 2020 to 2021.
-The Kuroshio extension is anomalously warm in 2021, consistent with a northward shift of that current (see Fig. 3.18), as is the center of the North Pacific basin.
+The Kuroshio extension was anomalously warm in 2021, consistent with a northward shift of that current (see Fig. 3.18), as was the center of the North Pacific basin.